juggah/network-costs/blogpost.md

 # ![scenario2](scenario2-network-costs.drawio.png)

 (1)
-The traffic is routed through the vHub vNet-Link  to the vHub.
+The traffic traverses the vNet-Link peering to the vHub.
 (2)
 The vHub processes (routes) the traffic.
 (3)
-The traffic leaves the vHub to the Ressource via the vNet Link Peering.
+The traffic leaves the vHub to the Ressource via the vNet  -Link Peering.
 (4)
-The request then reaches the network interface of the private Link enabled PaaS.
+The requests then reach the network interface of the private Link enabled PaaS.

 Cost Breakdown for Scenario #2